Our Engagement, Outreach, & Service Learning Programs

 Community Preschool Hearing, Speech and Language Screenings: A team of faculty and students from the Wendell Johnson Speech and Hearing Clinic goes to area preschools and daycare centers each year to provide no-cost hearing, speech and language screenings for children 3 – 5 years of age.
 Results are shared with parents, and options for treatment or strategies for remediation for any detected problems are shared.
 Parents are notified of the opportunity for screening prior to the WJSHC visit, and they may choose whether or not to have their child(ren) participate.

-Early Classroom Collaboration: The Language Disorders in Children: Birth to five course, currently taught by Clinical Associate Professor Anu Subramanian, includes a service learning component that was initially developed and implemented by Professor Emeritus Karla McGregor.
+Early Classroom Collaboration: The Language Disorders in Children: Birth to five course, currently taught by Assistant Professor Kristi Hendrickson, includes a service learning component that was initially developed and implemented by Professor Emeritus Karla McGregor.
 Master’s students in speech-language pathology partner with the early classroom teachers at the Neighborhood Centers of Johnson County.
 The speech-language pathologists in training coach teachers on the use of language facilitation strategies in the classroom.
 The MA-SLP students benefit from learning how to work via professional collaboration and gain experience in ‘real world’ situations.